-107. Manufactured Home Park.
+106. Manufactured Home Park.
 Any area, parcel, or tract of ground equipped as required for support of manufactured homes and used or intended to be used by two (2) or more occupied manufactured homes.
 Such manufactured home park shall be under one ownership and control, but under no circumstances shall the manufactured home spaces be sold or offered for sale individually.

 The term does not include a sales area on which unoccupied manufactured homes, whether new or used, are parked for the purposes of storage, inspection, or sale.
 A manufactured home may, however, remain on a space for purposes of sale by the resident owner or the manufactured home park owner.
 No more than fifteen (15) percent of the manufactured homes may be for rent at any one time.

-108. Manufactured Home, Residential Design.
+107. Manufactured Home, Residential Design.
 A manufactured home on permanent foundation which has (a) minimum dimensions of twenty-two (22) body feet in width, (b) a pitched roof, and (c) siding and roofing materials which are customarily used on site-built homes.
 Residential Design Manufactured homes shall be on a permanent-type, enclosed perimeter foundation, and comply with the following architectural or aesthetic standards so as to ensure compatibility with site-built housing:

-The roof must be predominantly double-pitched and have a minimum vertical rise of 2.2 inches for every 12 inches of horizontal run, and must be covered with material that is customarily used on site-built dwellings, including but not limited to approved wood, asphalt composition shingles or fiberglass, but excluding corrugated aluminum,, corrugated fiberglass or metal roof.
+The roof must be predominantly double-pitched and have a minimum vertical rise of 2.2 inches for every 12 inches of horizontal run, and must be covered with material that is customarily used on site-built dwellings, including but not limited to approved wood, asphalt composition shingles or fiberglass, but excluding corrugated aluminum, corrugated fiberglass or corrugated metal roofing.
 The roof shall have a minimum eave projection and roof overhang on at least two sides of 10 inches which may include a gutter.

 Exterior siding shall be of a non-reflective material customarily used on site-built dwellings such as wood, composition, simulated wood, clapboards, conventional vinyl or metal siding, brick, stucco, or similar materials, but excluding smooth, ribbed or corrugated metal or plastic panels.
 Siding material or curtain wall or the joint between siding and enclosure wall shall be flashed in accordance with City building code standards.

-The home shall be installed in accordance with the recommended installation procedures of the manufacture.
+The home shall be installed in accordance with the recommended installation procedures of the manufacturer.
 Outside the City, a continuous, permanent-type foundation shall be installed under the perimeter of the home which is similar in material and appearance to a site-built house.
 Inside the City, such a foundation shall be installed according to City building code standards.

-At the main entrance door there shall be a landing that is a minimum of four feet by five feet which is constructed to meet the requirement of City building code standards.
+At the main entrance door there shall be a landing that is a minimum of four feet by five feet which is constructed to meet the requirement of City building code standards

 The moving hitch, axles, wheels and transporting lights must be removed at the time of installation of the home on the lot.

 The finished floor of the home shall be a maximum of 24 inches above the exterior finish grade of the lot on which it is located, as measured at the main entrance into the dwelling.